Tulon/WineBar/README.md

 This project is mainly written in Dart / Flutter, with some C and C++ code for auxilliary tools.

-The project was inspired by another project written in Flutter / Dart called [Wine Prefix Manager](https://github.com/CrownParkComputing/wine_prefix_manager), though it doesn't share any code with it.
+The project was inspired by another project written in Flutter / Dart called [Wine Prefix Manager](https://github.com/CrownParkComputing/wine_prefix_manager), though Wine Bar doesn't share any code with it.

 Why have I created something from scratch rather than contribute to the above mentioned project?
 I had two goals:

 1. To be able to run Windows software on my Linux-running Macbook Air M2, which is my daily driver.
 I didn't want to use Steam, yet I wanted a user-friendly solution.
 2. To learn Dart / Flutter.
 Normally I am a C++ guy.

-Creating something from scratch is a better way to achive the 2nd point.
+I concluded that creating something from scratch was a better way to achive the 2nd goal.

+## Limitations

+The only serious limitation of Wine Bar is how it handles running multiple apps simultaneously in the same Wine prefix.
+Perhaps I shouldn't have allowed that in the first place, but for those rare cases where you really need that, I made that possible.
+When you launch more than one executable in the same prefix, you'll notice some or all of the following symptoms:

+1. Wine Bar will think your executable is still running when it has actually exited.
+2. Force-stopping a running executable may do nothing or it may terminate all executables running in a prefix, not just the one you want to stop.

+On Apple silicon Macs, these symptoms appear even when running executables in different Wine prefixes simultaneously.

+The complexity here comes from the fact that the `wine` process starts the windows executable it was asked to run and then exits immediately without waiting for that windows executable to finish.
+That's not terribly hard to workaround with a single windows executable running, but very hard for more than one executable.
+Currently, I don't have plans to tackle this limitation.

 ## Running